woah1337/NSLoader/README.md

 # If you're reading this, you've been in a coma for almost 20 years now.
 We're trying a new technique.
 We don't know where this message will end up in your dream, but we hope it works.
 Please wake up, we miss you.<br>
 this is trash that i made when i was learning programming (my first project i think), hf

+I'm a fucking cheater and have a small penis.